Analytics-Raising/workmate-docs/docs/index.md

 # Welcome to Workmate Documentation

-Welcome to the official documentation for Workmate, Raising the Village's internal knowledge assistant and productivity tool.
+Welcome to the official documentation for Workmate.

 ## What is Workmate?